junxit/us-congress-bills-115/metadata.md

 - 2017-06-20 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-183.
 - 2017-06-20 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-183.
 - 2017-06-21 — Received in the Senate.
+- 2018-02-05 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2018-02-06 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 300.